NDIS support budgets: the basics

 - Assistive technology – this includes equipment to help your child with mobility, personal care, communication and recreation.
 For example, it might cover a wheelchair or vehicle modifications.

 - Home modifications – this includes home modifications like installing a handrail in a bathroom.
 It might also cover specialist disability accommodation.
-If you think your child needs specialist accommodation, you can discuss this with your child’s therapists and your early childhood partner, LAC or NDIA planner.
+If you think your child needs specialist accommodation, you can discuss this with your child’s therapists and your early childhood partner, local area coordinator or NDIA planner.

 Your child’s NDIS plan will say exactly what you can use the funding in the capital supports budget for.
 You can’t use it for anything else.